 ROAD DESCRIPTION

-The Road subject to the Agreement is legally described as follows:

-Lots 5-17 of Templeton Heights Subdivision

-PARCELS: 6313001002, 6313001003, 6313001004, 6313001005, 6313001006, 6313001007, 6313001010, 6313001011, 6313001012, 6313001013, 6313001014, 6313001060, 6313001061.
+Owners are the owners of certain real estate (the Property) in El Paso County Colorado, which Property is legally described in Exhibit A and attached hereto and incorporated herein by reference.

 EASEMENT AND MAINTENANCE RESPONSIBILITIES

-3.1 Grant of Easement Each of the Owners hereby grants to each Owner and to their successors and assigns, a nonexclusive easement for access, utilities, and drainage for the benefit of each such landowner’s respective parcel described above across the Private Road Land.
+4.1 Grant of Easement Each of the Owners hereby grants to each Owner and to their successors and assigns, a nonexclusive easement for access, utilities, and drainage for the benefit of each such landowner’s respective parcel described above across the Private Road Land, depicted in Exhibit A.

-3.2 Use of the Owner’ Real Estate Use of the Private Road Land by the Owners is confined to the present configuration of their respective properties.
+4.2 Use of the Owner’ Real Estate Use of the Private Road Land by the Owners is confined to the present configuration of their respective properties.
 The Owners and their successors may reconfigure, construct improvements on or otherwise modify or use their property.
 The Owners agree to construct no obstructions on their respective properties in a manner which would prevent or reasonably impede vehicle or personal travel, utility access, maintenance of the road, or drainage across the Private Road Land.
 Owners adding additional driveways off of Apaloosa Drive, must construct them with culverts and in such a way not to effect drainage.
 Otherwise, the respective Owners each shall have full use and occupancy of their respective real estate which is subject to the easement set forth above.